Fight climate change

 There are times when war may be necessary: when the United States or our military allies are truly threatened.
 In this case, it is up to Congress to declare war and up to the country to fully mobilize.
 But mobilizing our military to police foreign conflicts where the motives, outcomes, and even participants are unclear will always lead to tragedy.

 So how can we reach out to the oppressed, abused, and enslaved?
 Sometimes, we can help by sending food and doctors (or by supporting organizations like the International Red Cross and Medicins Sans Frontieres).
 Sometimes, we can help by welcoming and caring for refugees of foreign conflicts.
 Sometimes, we can help by simply providing poor countries a path out of poverty via the free exchange of goods, services, and ideas.
 Affluent populations with greater access to information are more able to resist tyranny on their own, and when they do, there’s a greater chance they will be friendly to the United States than if we tried to “help” them by dropping bombs on their villages.

 We can foster world peace by being peaceful ourselves, and we can foster world health and economic stability by freely trading with the world.
-Long-term economic growth is not caused by infrastructure or by investment, it is engendered by technology and trade.
+Long-term economic growth is not caused by infrastructure or investment; it is engendered by technology and trade.

 Decrease military spending